fredrikskatland/ideation-station/README.md

 - [ ] Setup fredrikskatland.com for ENK
 - [x] Aquire domain for Ideation Station: ideationstation.ai on one.com
 - [x] Backdrop build signup
-- [ ] DNS setup for ideationstation.ai on one.com and cloudflare
+- [x] DNS setup for ideationstation.ai on one.com (nameserver fixed)
 - [ ] Set up Terms of Service

 ### Marketing